paulb17/Springboard/Capstone Project 1/README.md

 ### Usefulness of categorized employer data and subgrade data
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/emp_grade.png)

 In the uncleaned Lending Club Dataset borrowers provided their employer title.
-As the responses borrowers provided were not selected from a categorized list, cleaning the employer title column will take considerable time.
-In order to avoid spending a lot of time and evaluate the usefulness of categorized employer titles, approximately 15% of the employer title column was categorized.
-It was found that 3 of the 8 employer categories have statistically different default rates relative to the rest of the population.
+The responses borrowers provided were not selected from a categorized list, and would therefore take a significant amount of time to clean.
+In order to  evaluate the usefulness of categorizing the employer titles without spending too much time, approximately 15% of the responses provided were categorized.
+Using t-tests, it was found that 3 of the 8 employer categories have statistically different default rates relative to the rest of the population.
 Given this result, it will likely be beneficial to fully categorize the employment title column as it could provide useful insights to investors.

 For grades A, B, C and D, the default risk generally increased as the sub-grades increased.
 For grades D, E and F there appeared to be some randomness in the variation of default risk with sub-grade.
 Overall, the sub-grade column appears to offer useful insights to investors particularly for the lower risk grades.